 A large share of college graduates will leave school with debt that exceeds their income.
 Some leave school with no degree or a degree that pays little in the labor market.
 Economists have pinpointed the for-profit college industry that misleads students into the promise of jobs in exchange for taking on student loans.

 This dilemma leads to how student loans impact credit scores.

 When students are in their 20s, student loans play an important role in establishing much of their credit scores.
 That’s because the Credit CARD Act of 2009, changed credit card approval rules for college students and recent grads – making them stricter.
 To qualify for a credit card, students need to prove they have a steady-enough income to handle make payments.
 Many fresh-out-of-college job seekers don’t meet that criteria making student loans often the only source of establishing a credit history.

 Two different loan types are used to calculate FICO scores – installment and revolving.

 Installment loans are a fixed loan amount that you pay back on a regular payment schedule over a predetermined amount of time.
 Auto loans, mortgages, and student loans fall into the installment credit category.

 Revolving loans work a little differently.
 Instead of a fixed loan amount, revolving loans give borrowers a credit limit—how much of that limit borrowers use is up to them, and the payments change depending on how much the borrower charges every month.
 Credit cards are prime examples of revolving loans.

-This means you can have a large amount of student loan debt without hurting your credit scores, unlike high revolving debt which will decrease your credit scores.
+This means you can have a large amount of student loan debt without totally ruining your credit scores, unlike high revolving debt which is a credit score killer.

 On-time student loan payments most important